 Day 5: After our final morning’s drive, we’ll leave Ranthambhore and take the train north to Bharatpur, one of the ornithological wonders of the world.
 We’ll arrive in time to sample some of the regions ornithological delights.
 Night at Bharatpur.

-Note however that Bharatpur is suffering from an acute water shortage and although the actual amount of water in the park varies from year to year, and is largely dependant on the size of the previous summer’s monsoon, the sanctuary has been very dry for most of the 21st century.
-Because of this, we now spend only one full day inside the reserve, and we will visit other sites outside the reserve during our time here.
+Note however that Bharatpur is suffering from a long-term acute water shortage and although the actual amount of water in the park varies from year to year, and is largely dependent on the size of the previous summer’s monsoon, the sanctuary has been very dry for most of the 21st century.
+Because of this, we might now spend only one full day inside the reserve, and we will visit other sites outside the reserve during our time here.
 Nights at Bharatpur.

-Day 8: Leaving Bharatpur we’ll drive, through Agra, and on towards Chambal where we’ll take a boat up the Chambal River.
+Day 8: Leaving Bharatpur we’ll drive, through Agra, and on towards Chambal where we’ll take a boat on the Chambal River.
 Indian Skimmers still breed here and we should be able to find several of these increasingly rare birds as well as Black-bellied Terns, and perhaps Sand Larks.
-Gharial, Mugger Crocodiles and even Gangetic Dolphins found here and we’d hope to see all three.
-We’ll spend the night at the family run, comfortable Chambal Safari Lodge.
+Gharial, Mugger Crocodiles and even Gangetic Dolphins are found here and we’d hope to see all three.
+We’ll spend the night at the family-run, very comfortable Chambal Safari Lodge.

 Day 9: After breakfast we’ll return to Agra and visit the Taj Mahal – ‘no mere building but a love immortalised in marble’.
 Birders in the party, who are not moved by Shah Jahan’s promise to Mumtaz Mahal that he would build a tomb that would forever remind the world of their great love, should at least enjoy seeing raptors in profusion over the Taj, and a chance of Pallas’s Gull or River Lapwing on the Yamuna River, or Asian Koel and Brown-headed Barbet in the leafy gardens.
 In the afternoon we’ll continue north back to Delhi where we’ll have dinner and access to two day-rooms before taking an overnight sleeper train up to Kathgodam at the base of the mighty Himalayas.

 Day 10: Leaving Kathgodam in the early morning we’ll continue north to Ramnagar.
 Here we’ll search the boulder-strewn river for the rare and increasingly elusive Ibisbill, as well as wintering Wallcreepers.
 From there we move on to The Den, a delightful lodge just outside Corbett National Park which has superb views across the Kosi River and surrounding dense woodland where we are free to wander on foot.
-Night at The Den.
+We’ll spend two nights at The Den.

 Day 11: During our full day here we’ll explore the river edge for Brown and Tawny Fish Owls, Crested Kingfisher, Brown Dipper, and Plumbeous Water and White-capped Redstarts.
 The surrounding area is full of surprises and in recent years we have regularly seen Long-billed Thrush and Little Forktails as well as Mountain Hawk and Rufous-bellied Eagles.
 Many new species are possible in the forest and could include Collared Falconet, Crested Tree Swift, Hair-crested Drongo, and Orange-bellied Leafbird.
 Night at The Den.

 Day 13: This internationally famous reserve, set up for Project Tiger, was established in 1935 and covers 520 square kilometres.
-The Tigers here are extremely hard to find and with vast areas of forest in which to roam, encounters are now very rare.
-However exploration on foot is not allowed – indeed it is only possible in areas adjacent to our lodge or if accompanied by an armed guard.
+The Tigers here can be hard to find and with vast areas of forest in which to roam, encounters are a bonus as opposed to something one can expect.
+Exploration on foot is not allowed – indeed it is only possible in areas adjacent to our lodge or if accompanied by an armed guard.
 Happily, the Park is easily accessible by our open-top jeeps.
 Located in the Himalayan foothills between 400 and 1100 metres above sea level, the reserve is divided by the River Ram Ganga and offers a variety of habitats, from dense jungle and mature forests to open grassland, broad river valleys and rolling hills.
 The wealth and variety of species seems almost inexhaustible: Great Hornbill, Asian Barred Owlet, Slaty-headed Parakeet, Himalayan Swiftlet, Lesser Fish-Eagle, or even Great Thick-knee, Stork-billed Kingfisher or White-tailed Rubythroat.
 As well as Tiger, mammals include Indian Elephant, Indian Muntjac and Hog Deer.
 Night in Corbett National Park.